Dresovense/orange3-textable/docs/doc/annotations_uses.rst

 .. figure:: figures/annotation_uses_fig1.png
     :align: center
     :alt: Annotating *simple* as an adjective.
-    :scale: 80 %

     Figure 1 : Annotating *simple* as an adjective.

 A segment can have zero, one, or several annotations attached to it.
 The same segment could be simultaneously associated with another annotation